Work for ASD

 Title IX inquiries or complaints should be reported immediately to the school principal or department supervisor.

-Complaints not resolved at the school or department level may be reported to the district's Compliance/Equal Employment Opportunity executive director, who also serves as the Title IX and ADA/ADAAA coordinator.
+Complaints not resolved at the school or department level may be reported to the district's Compliance/Equal Employment Opportunity senior director, who also serves as the Title IX and ADA/ADAAA coordinator.
 Concerns may also be reported to any of the following external agencies:

 - Alaska State Commission for Human Rights